Looking for a devotional for kids?

 I discovered Our 24 Family Ways at a women’s conference with Sally Clarkson when my kids were much younger.

-It has remained my favorite resource for morning devotion time for years.
+It has remained my favorite devotional for kids for years.

 My kids especially enjoy the coloring book that correlate with the devotional; there’s a coloring page for each week’s devotion.